1–2 spots available for Q2 · Claim yours

 The subscription model is not the right answer for every situation.
 Three cases where a full-time hire wins:

 You need more than 40 hours per week of dedicated work from one person.
 A subscription is fractional by nature.
-If your product is at the stage where you need a full-time technical lead driving direction and writing code simultaneously, a hire is more appropriate.
+If the product is at the stage where you need a full-time technical lead driving direction and writing code at the same time, a hire is more appropriate.

 You are building an internal team.
 If the goal in 12 months is a three-person engineering team with a tech lead, a subscription is a bridge, not a destination.
-It is a strong bridge, but plan the transition.
+A strong bridge, but plan the transition.

 The work requires physical presence.
-Rare for web application development, but some regulated industries, government contracts, or enterprise client requirements create in-office or data residency requirements that a remote subscription model cannot satisfy.
+Rare for web application development, but some regulated industries, government contracts, or enterprise client requirements create in-office or data residency rules that a remote subscription model cannot satisfy.

-Real-world delivery: what a subscription sprint looks like
+Real-world delivery: what a subscription cycle looks like

-Each biweekly sprint on my subscription starts with a short planning session — usually 30 to 45 minutes — where we agree on the four to six deliverables for the cycle.
+Each cycle on my subscription starts with a short planning conversation, usually 15 to 30 minutes, where the next set of deliverables is agreed.
 Those deliverables go into a shared backlog.
-I report async daily on progress, surface blockers immediately, and ship for review before the sprint closes.
+I report async daily on progress, surface blockers immediately, and ship for review before the cycle closes.

 The subscription model is essentially that cadence, sustained.
-Not a sprint that burns out, but a cycle that runs every two weeks and accumulates real product progress.
+Not a sprint that burns out, but a cycle that runs every 2 to 4 days for individual deliverables and accumulates real product progress.

 Go with a subscription if:

-- Your technical needs are clear enough to define in biweekly deliverables
+• Your technical needs are clear enough to define in cycle deliverables

-- You want to move in one to two weeks, not six to twelve
+• You want to start within 24 hours, not six to twelve weeks

 Go with a full-time hire if: